-Arranging education for excluded children
+Arranging education for suspended and excluded children

-For any fixed-period exclusions (suspensions) of more than five school days, the governing board will arrange suitable full-time education for the child, which will begin no later than the sixth day of exclusion.
-Where a child receives consecutive fixed-period exclusions (suspensions), these will be regarded as cumulative, and full-time education will still have to be provided from the sixth day of exclusion.
-For permanent exclusions, full-time education will also be provided for the child from the sixth day of exclusion.
+For any suspensions of more than five school days, the Governing Body will arrange suitable full-time education for the child, which will begin no later than the sixth day of suspension.
+Where a child receives consecutive fixed-period suspensions, these will be regarded as cumulative, and full-time education will still have to be provided from the sixth day of suspension.
+For exclusions, full-time education will also be provided for the child from the sixth day of exclusion.